549626114/botpress/README.md

 There are 3 major differences between Botpress X (10.x) and Botpress Server (11.x).

 1. v11 is not an NPM library anymore – it is a standalone application.
-We distribute binaries of v11 for OSX, Windows, Linux and Docker on a daily basis.
+Binaries of v11 are distributed for OSX, Windows, Linux and Docker on a daily basis.

 2. v11 now supports multiple bots natively and can be run on multiple nodes – thus the naming of Botpress Server.

 3. v11 is a complete backend rewrite to TypeScript.
-We have made significant architectural changes that are not backward-compatible.
+There are significant architectural changes that are not backward-compatible.

 ---